etnad101/school-notes/PP-111/Week 5.md

 2. Feelings of amusement are identical with increased electrochemical activity in the inferior temporal gyrus

 # Tutorial
-- Dualism - Material/Immaterial substances
+## Dualism - Material/Immaterial substances
 - Cartesian Dualism - Two-way causality (Mind <-> Body)
 - Epiphenomenalism - One-way causality (Body -> Mind)
 	- Objection: If the mind is only a receiver, then it is useless
 - Descartes - Can doubt the material world but not himself
+	- Objection: Your ability to know/not know is only a feature of your

+- Leibniz's Law - if A=B then on every occasion A must possess the qualities of B

+## Three kinds of Materialism
+1. Mind - Brain Identity
+	- Reduces mental states/characteristics to brain states
+2. Functionalism
+	- Environmental input -> Behavioural output - (functional equivalence)
+3. Eliminative Materialism
+	- No "mind", All cause-effect

+## Inconsistent Trio of Doctrines